salboaie/SwarmESB/README.md

 The essence of swarming idea is that offer a practical way to describe communication and to structure your code for a distributed application in a maintainable, easy to understand way.
 We claim that by using SwarmESB, you can get the benefits of asynchronous message passing without paying the price.
+On our normal hardware (i3/i5) our benchmark is doing 30000 - 40000 phases per second.
+Quite amazing.

     Please, check our claims :) !